indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Gather Case Information

-Requests for criminal court records must include relevant information to facilitate the search.
+Most requests for criminal court records include relevant information to facilitate the search.
 The best approach to finding a court record is to conduct a search using the case number.
 However, records can also be found by conducting searches using the name(s) of the parties involved in the case, attending attorneys or a presiding judge.
 In cases where none of this information is available, members of the public may be able to find the record by manually searching through court records filed within a specified period.

 Step 3.
 Request for Records